GuidedTrack/gtstatus/index.md

 It looks like things are back to normal.

-We've successfully migrated everything to our new setup.
+We've migrated everything to our new setup.
 Emails have been going out successfully for about a day and we haven't seen any further suspicious email activity.

 We're working on improving our detection tools to make this sort of incident less likely in the future.
 We'll publish a postmortem once we've completed the most pressing tasks and had time to reflect.
 If you want to get our analysis, subscribe to our mailing list by sending an email to `~guidedtrack/releases+subscribe@lists.sr.ht`.